Tytus Kanik: Career

 He achieved his first sports success in pool games.
 In 2003, he won a bronze medal in the eight-ball Polish Billiards Championships.
 He also started playing darts around the same period, ultimately changing the sports discipline before 2014.

 Very good performances at the national area, including plays in the final of the 2014 Polish Championship, where he lost to Krzysztof Chmielewski, allowed him to gain an official invitation to the 2015 PDC World Cup of Darts where he represented Poland together with Mariusz Paul, another leading player in the country at this time.
 In the first round of this tournament they faced the representation of Ireland, composed of William O'Connor and Connie Finnan and lost 0–5 in legs.
 In the first half of 2016, he advanced to the final of the Polish Championship for the second time, where he lost to Krzysztof Ratajski.
 Appearance in that phase of this tournament allowed him to debut in the 2016 Winmau World Masters, where he lost 0–3 in sets to Neil Duff in the second round match.

 In May 2017, he became the Polish Champion for the first time, defeating Paweł Wołynka in the final.
 Victory in this tournament and numerous successes in the other national competitions resulted in his second invitation at 2017 PDC World Cup of Darts.
-This time he represented Poland together with Krzysztof Ratajski.
+This time he represented Poland together with Ratajski.
 Yet again, they played in first round with Ireland, this time composed of William O'Connor and Mick McGowan, and were defeated 3–5 in legs.
 At the end of September 2017, he played at 2017 Winmau World Masters, where he reached third round, beating Scott Robertson and Matthew Dicken.
 In third round match he lost 0–3 in sets to James Russell.